timostrating/productive-simple-new-tab/README.md

 <br/><br/>

 ## How it works
-It opens a html page when you open a new tab.
-This page contains a iframe to chrome.Todoist.com.
-This iframe is set to a max-with that is a little bit less than tablet.
-Because of this Todoist will show the mobile version of the website.
-This way we get a clean and simple version of todoist.
+It opens an HTML page when you open a new tab.
+This page contains an iframe to chrome.Todoist.com.
+This iframe is set to a max-with that is a little less than tablet, Because of this Todoist will show the mobile version of the website.
+This way we get a clean and simple version of Todoist.